bipni/task-scheduler-in-nodejs/README.md

 ```

 ## Architecture and Explanation
-This project split up into 3 parts.
+This project consists of 3 parts.

 * Server
 * Scheduler
 * Database

 ### Server
-I have used Node JS Cluster module to create a master server and several worker servers.
-The number of worker servers depend on the number of CPU cores.
+I have used the Node JS Cluster module to create a master server and several worker servers.
+The number of worker servers depends on the number of CPU cores.

 * Master
     * Worker 1